dgtvan/jscripts/README.md

 ## Setup

 1/ Install extension [Script executer](https://github.com/aneelkkhatri/script-executor) on Chrom browser.
-The extension is very simple and works very well, I really like it so that I made a copy of it, and put it on the folder `script-executor`.
+The extension is very simple and works very well, I really like it so that I made a copy of it, and put it on the folder `script-executor`, just in case it disappears someday.

 2/ Open the the extension and load necesary script.
 (Check the section `Scripts` down below).